nikitimi/examiner/README.md

 # Issues:

+- Button responsiveness is very poor, suspecting Conditional styling, needs more reproduction.
-- Add support for optional question field for images and tables. review the 4 chapters.
+- Add support for optional question field for images and tables.
-- Building the app only shows blank white screen.
+- ~~Building the app only shows blank white screen.~~ Solved in `ae16a55fe98973c0773b8dd9af6db6b1b63f1114`

 # Others: